Jennifer Carpenter

 In 2006, the Chicago Film Critics Association included "The Exorcism of Emily Rose" in its list of the 100 scariest films worldwide, and Carpenter won several film awards.
 Interestingly, Laura Linney, with whom she made her stage debut, was also part of the cast.

-Carpenter is very proud of this role, but refuses to discuss her participation in another horror film, 'Quarantine' (2008), which received not-so-low ratings.
+Carpenter is very proud of this role, but refuses to discuss her participation in another horror film, 'Quarantine' (2008), which received mixed reviews.

 Between these films, Carpenter joined the cast of "Dexter" – a series she refers to as her "guilty pleasure."
-The Showtime series centers on Miami police forensics expert Dexter Morgan (Michael C. Hall), who is also a serial killer.
+The Showtime series follows Miami police forensics expert Dexter Morgan (Michael C. Hall), who's also a serial killer.
 Carpenter played one of the main characters, Debra Morgan – Dexter's sister, who only discovers her brother's dark secret in the 7th season.

 Jennifer Carpenter in 'Dexter'